sthurston99/labtech-final-organizer/README.md

 ## Included Directories

-There are 3 included directories.
-One with general media files with a variety of extensions (which should be empty files, and were last time I checked), one empty directory, and one populated directory for the purposes of testing the various states of the command.
+There are 2 included directories.
+One with general media files with a variety of extensions (which should be empty files, and were last time I checked), and one populated directory for the purposes of testing the various states of the command.
 There's also a "notADir" fake directory file to test whether or not the script will process with a file passed as a directory argument.
+There should be an empty directory to test for actual valid outputs, which can be made and called any arbitrary name.